 Not all crypto organizations agree with the sanctions on the mixer: the advocacy group Coin Center is looking into challenging the OFAC over the Tornado Cash sanctions in court.

-Coin Center communications director Neeraj K. Agrawal said that the group believes “OFAC has exceeded its statutory authority by sanctioning the Tornado Cash smart contract.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Coin Center communications director Neeraj K. Agrawal said that the group believes “OFAC has exceeded its statutory authority by sanctioning the Tornado Cash smart contract.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action